Are you planning to spend a week in Tenerife?

 There is a daily bus service (#348) that leaves Puerto de La Cruz at 9.30 am, returning at 4 pm.
 As this is a popular bus service, arrive early to ensure a seat.

 Another option is to take an organised day trip to Mount Teide.
-Expect to pay around 50 Euro for a half-day tour, including cable-car ticket.
-Book well in advance.
+Learn from my mistake and book well in advance.
+Here are a few highly-rated options:

 Day 6: Icod de Los Vinos and Garachico

-The legendary dragon tree in Icod de Los Vinos, Drago Milenario, is thought to be 500 – 600 years old and is the largest example of this species on the island.
+Tenerife’s legendary dragon tree, Drago Milenario, in Icod de Los Vinos.
+It is thought to be 500 – 600 years old and is the largest example of this species on the island.

 Getting to Icod de Los Vinos and Garachico

-Hop back on the #363 in Icod bus station to continue your journey to Garachico, 15-minutes west.
+Hop back on the #363 in Icod bus station to continue your journey to Garachico, 15 minutes west.
+I recommend getting off the bus to Garachico at the first stop for the town.
+It’s a lovely walk along the promenade with the old town to your left.

 What to see and do in Icod de Los Vinos